-In order to be eligible for activation, all applicants must attend at least one class on at least two days in the first week or two days in the second week of the activation period.
+- For programs other than the Cosmetology program, in order to be eligible for activation, all applicants must attend at least one class on at least two days in the first week or two days in the second week of the activation period.
+Please see the Procedures-Drop/Add Period and Adding or Dropping Courses policies for additional information. - For the Cosmetology program, attend at least 50 clock hours during the first two weeks of the term.

-Exceptions to the Attendance Requirements for Activation may be granted only upon written request from the Campus President or Campus Dean and with the written approval of the Provost (or designee) for Remington College.
+Exceptions to the Attendance Requirements for Activation may be granted only upon written request from the Campus President or Campus Dean and with the written approval of the Provost (or his/her designee) for Remington College.
 In the event any scheduled classes are canceled due to weather or other reasons during the first two weeks of the term, the Head College Registrar of Remington College and the Campus President shall determine the percentage of class attendance required for activation for the term in which the cancellations occurred.